 What is the impact of banning books?

 The beauty of literature is that it exposes the reader to a variety of perspectives and provides an opportunity to view the world through a different lens.
 Literature encourages diversity of thought and can serve as a springboard for innovative and fresh ideas—both of which are essential to the cognitive development of young students in grades K-12.
 Yet in today’s politically charged climate, an increasing number of students are being denied this opportunity because books deemed by some to be controversial or harmful to young children are being removed from school libraries and classrooms across the country.
-Kristien Zenkov, professor and academic program coordinator of the Secondary Education 6-12 program in the School of Education at George Mason University, recently shared his thoughts on the impact that book bans are having on students.
+Kristien Zenkov, academic program coordinator of the Secondary Education 6-12 program and secondary faculty in the Literacy program in the School of Education at George Mason University, recently shared his thoughts on the impact that book bans are having on students.

 A student’s exposure to different perspectives and ideas is important.